standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 done my best for all these years, gone on doing all
 I could do; never lost patience; never dwelt upon what I might have had.
-And now, because I try
-{85}to keep a wise and firm hand over people for their own good, and to prevent them from sinking down, down, down, for their own sakes—whose, if not for theirs, I should like to know?—to be given as much
+And now, because I try to keep a wise and firm hand over people for their own good, and to prevent them from sinking down, down, down, for their own sakes—whose, if not for theirs, I should like to know?—to be given as much